Maluuba/gensen/README.md

 Note that this script can take a while to complete since it downloads, tokenizes and lowercases a fairly large En-Fr corpus.
 If you already have these parallel corpora processed, you can replace the paths to these files in the provided `example_config.json`

-Some of the data used in our work is no longer publicly available (BookCorpus - see http://yknzhu.wixsite.com/mbweb) or have an LDC license associated with the them (Penn Treebank).
-If you already have these datasets, you can and the skipthought paths in `example_config.json`.
-Remember to call these as `skipthought_next` and `skipthought_previous` for the train script to sum their corresponding losses instead of treating next and previous as separate tasks.
+Some of the data used in our work is no longer publicly available (BookCorpus - see http://yknzhu.wixsite.com/mbweb) or has an LDC license associated (Penn Treebank).
+As a result, the `example_config.json` script will only train on Multilingual NMT and NLI, since they are publicly available.
+To use models trained on all tasks, please use our available pre-trained models.

 Additional Sequence-to-Sequence transduction tasks can be added trivally to the multi-task framework by editing the json config file with more tasks.